silinternational/serverless-google-groups-sync/README.md

 ### AWS Credentials
 See https://stackoverflow.com/a/46133337/856070 and
-include the credentials in the local.env file
+save AWS credentials to ./aws.credentials

 ### Google Service Account Configuration